dave05/JobHuntLLM/README.md

 - **Email Composition**: Generate tailored cover letters and follow-up emails
 - **Scheduling**: Schedule reminders and follow-ups for job applications
 - **Vector Search**: Semantic search across your resume and job listings
+- **Web Interface**: User-friendly web interface for managing your job search
+- **API Endpoints**: RESTful API for integration with other applications

 ## Installation